Month 2, Day 26, Friday 10:00 p.m.

 “You’re lucky I didn’t immediately assume you were a burglar and kick down the door.
-If I hadn’t smelled your brewing through the door, I might have.”
+If I hadn’t smelled your brewing from the hallway, I might have.”

 She rubbed the back of her head awkwardly, fingers tangling in her long hair and forcing her to tug them free with a wince.
 “Oops?
 I hope you don’t mind that I spent the night again?”

 His expression flickered too fast for her to track, some unknown emotion or automatic response quickly suppressed.
 He hesitated slightly too long, just staring at her, then said, “Not at all.”

 He gave her a slightly lopsided smile.
 “You should know you’re welcome to spend the night any time you like.”